TandoorRecipes/recipes/docs/features/external_recipes.md

 |----------|-------|
 | Name     | Your identifier for this storage source, can be everything you want. |
 | Method   | The desired method.  |

+!!! success
+    Only the providers listed below are currently implemented.
+If you need anything else feel free to open an issue or pull request.

+### Local

+!!! info
+    There is currently no way to upload files trough the webinterface.
+This is a feature that might be added later.

+The local provider does not need any configuration.
+For the monitor you will need to define a valid path on your host system.
+The Path depends on your setup and can be both relative and absoulte.
+If you use docker the default directory is `/opt/recipes/`

+!!! warning "Volume"
+    By default no data other than the mediafiles and the database is persisted.
+If you use the local provider make sure to mount the path you choose to monitor to your host system in order to keep it persistent.

 ### Dropbox